o-ran-sc/o-du-l2/docs/overview.rst

 As seen in the Figure 4,
+- If O1 interface is enabled, SMO sends cell configuration to DU APP.
+DU APP stores the configurations in its local database.

+- If O1 interface is disabled, DU APP module uses static configuration.

 - The DU APP module of O-DU High sends F1 Setup Request to O-CU.
 This message contains a list of cells that the O-DU High has been configured with.

 - The O-CU responds with F1 Setup Response.
 This message contains a list of cells which must be activated.